 Windows 10 gets a major release Upgrade twice a year with new features built in, so each upgrade is essentially the latest version.
 With software changing constantly, this means that over time, older hardware may not be as well supported by Windows 10 and we are certainly already finding that some older computers are beginning to experience issues with it.

-For example, some models of computer with certain specifications cannot be upgraded past a particular version of Windows 10, so you need to be careful as you do not want to be in the position that you have paid for the software, but are stuck at a Windows version with a more limited lifespan.
+For example, some models of computer with certain specifications cannot be upgraded past a particular version of Windows 10, so you need to be careful as you do not want to be in the position that you are stuck at a Windows version with a more limited lifespan.

 Also, newer Windows 10 features may require newer hardware, so you may find that older hardware does not support some features.
 So the rule of thumb is that the older the computer, the more careful you need to be.